nikazooz/docs/blade.md

         }
     }

 If you were to return the string directly it would be treated as an inline template and would be cached.
-However, since the string can be different on each render, it's possible that thousands of cached files are generated.
+However, since the string can be different on each render, thousands of cache files may be generated.
 By returning `Illuminate\Contracts\Support\Htmlable` you signal that you are returning finished result and there is no need to treat it as a template.

 <a name="anonymous-components"></a>
 ### Anonymous Components